tnat1031/pandoc_resume/markdown/resume.md

     *Previously:* Associate Computational Biologist, Research Associate

-    As a member of the Connectivity Map (CMap) group within the Broad’s Cancer Program, I serve as a lead data analyst and mentor to junior analysts on projects utilizing data from the [L1000](https://clue.io/connectopedia/what_is_l1000) high-throughput gene expression profiling assay.
+    As a member of the Connectivity Map ([CMap](http://clue.io)) group within the Broad’s Cancer Program, I serve as a lead data analyst and supervisor/mentor to junior analysts (1-2 direct reports) on projects utilizing data from the [L1000](https://clue.io/connectopedia/what_is_l1000) high-throughput gene expression profiling assay.
 Responsibilities and achievements include:

-    *  Lead analysis strategy on internal and collaborative projects with academia and pharma in areas such as drug repurposing, drug discovery, and hit characterization.
+    * Lead analysis strategy and aid in experimental design for internal and collaborative projects with academia and pharma in areas such as drug repurposing, drug discovery, and hit characterization.

     * Effectively visualize complex data and present analysis methods and results to scientific audiences in various domains.